Want to join the Volunteer Big White Ski Patrol? What do I need to know?

 Patrol shifts are Monday, Thursday, Friday, Saturday and Sunday.
 They last all day starting before 8am.
 We are obligated to take 13 shifts during the year or every second week.
 We roster with a pod for the season and can trade shifts if needed.

 Minimum age is 18 years old.
 There are some initial expenses with the purchase of some first aid gear as well as registration with the local and national Canadian Ski Patrol.
-We provide the Ski Patrol jacket.
+We provide the Ski Patrol jacket and vest.

 Our first aid training is in Kelowna and starts early in September each year.
 It last for 10 weeks, 3 hours/night, Tuesday and Thursday starting at 6:30PM.
 Ski or board evaluations and toboggan training are at Big White usually the first two weekends in December when Big White opens.
 Lift evacuation training is done before the hill opens for the season.